jundalisay/spblist/content/en/research/descartes/man/article-33.md

 Similarly, if the action of fire A lies midway between those which can lead the spirits to O and to P, that is, between those which produce pain and pleasure:

-it is not difficult to understand that only their multiple inequalities, inherent in themselves, suffice to determine them towards one or the other, as the action is pleasing to us when we are in a cheerful mood, often displeasing when we are tormented by melancholy.
+Only their multiple inequalities, inherent in themselves, suffice to determine them towards one or the other, as the action is pleasing to us when we are in a cheerful mood, often displeasing when we are tormented by melancholy.

 Hence, the explanation must be sought in those things which have been said about temperaments or inclinations, both natural and acquired, insofar as they depend on the difference in spirits.

-As for the different positions of external limbs: it is only necessary to consider changing the pores through which the spirits are immediately conveyed into the nerves; so that, for example, if when fire A burns hand B, the head would incline to the left, as it is now inclined to the right, the spirits would flow clearly, just as they now pass from 7 to N, then to O, and from there to r and s.
+### The different positions of external limbs

+Changing the pores through which the spirits are immediately conveyed into the nerves cause the limbs to momve.

+For example, if when fire A burns hand B, the head would incline to the left, as it is now inclined to the right, the spirits would flow clearly, just as they now pass from 7 to N, then to O, and from there to r and s.

 But from r, when it should pass to X, where I suppose it should tend, to turn the head to the right hand, they would go to Z: where, according to what I assume, they should tend if the head were turned to the left.

 Because that position of the head, which is now the cause that the filaments of the substance of the brain, which are around X, are much looser and can be more easily separated from each other than those which are around Z: changing that position would produce the contrary effect: for those around Z would then be looser, while those around X would be very tense and tight.

-So it can be understood how a single action without any change in itself can now move this foot of the machine, now another, as is necessary to progress: it is enough to consider; the spirits passing through only one pore, whose end is arranged differently, and leading them into other nerves, when the left foot has progressed farther than the right.
+This is how a single action without any change in itself can move one foot, and then the other foot as progress.

+It is done when the spirits pass through only one pore, whose end is arranged differently, leading them into other nerves when the left foot has progressed farther than the right.

-All that has been said above about respiration and similar other movements, which do not ordinarily depend on any idea, can be referred to here.
+This is how respiration and similar other movements (which do not depend on any idea) work.